mauzeh/hangman-api/README.md

 # Hangman API #

 This repository contains a minimal implementation of a hangman API.
+This implementation was made for demonstration purposes.

+The intended audience of this repository is code reviewers and technical recruiters.

 ## Installation and testing ##